Mayank-Sati-07/Bank_Management_System/README.md

 🚀 What It Does

-Sign Up
+Sign Up:
   Create a new customer account via an application form (name, phone, initial deposit, 4‑digit PIN).

-Sign In
+Sign In:
   Secure login with account number + PIN.

-Deposit
+Deposit:
   Credit funds; balance updates instantly and is recorded in the ledger.

-Withdrawal
+Withdrawal:
   Debit a user‑specified amount with insufficient‑funds protection.

-Fast Cash
+Fast Cash:
   One‑tap withdrawals of ₹ 500 / 1 000 / 2 000 / 5 000.

-Balance Enquiry
+Balance Enquiry:
   Display current balance in rupees.

 Mini‑Statement
 List the last N transactions with date‑time, type, amount, and resulting balance.